Paul, Weiss, Rifkind, Wharton & Garrison LLP - The Inside View

 The first stage: recruitment on and off campus

-Paul, Weiss participates in OCIs at over 25 law schools, where partners interview potential summers.
+Paul, Weiss participates in OCI programs at more than 25 law schools, where partners and associates from across the firm’s offices and practice areas meet and interview prospective summer associates.
 The number of students interviewed varies by school.
-The firm also participates in resume drops and diversity job fairs Lavender Law and NEBLSA, and also accepts direct applications.
-Typical questions are “based on a candidate’s resume and previous academic/work experiences, and also explore the candidate’s interest in the practice of law,” Paul, Weiss' hiring team tells us.
+The firm also participates in resume collections; attends a variety of career fairs; and accepts direct applications.
+Typical interview questions are “based on a candidate’s resume and previous academic/work experiences, and are aimed at discerning whether a candidate is driven, committed to excellence, and wants to be part of the Paul, Weiss team,” Paul, Weiss' hiring team tells us.

 Top tips for this stage: